Of the Spheres

 Paul Miller

 In remembrance of Charles Jencks the architect and visionary who transformed this abandoned coal mine into a playful representation of the wilder reaches of modern physics.
+His memory continues to inspire our efforts, and his creative and generous presence is profoundly missed.

 © Kate Genevieve, chroma.space.
 All Rights Reserved.